 Important Things to Know About Alberta Driving Test

-If you are applying for a driver’s license in Alberta, other than the driving test you need to take the written knowledge exam to check your knowledge on traffic laws.
-There will be thirty multiple-choice questions to answer and you have to answer at least 25 correct answers to pass the test.
+If you are applying for a driver’s license in Alberta, other than the driving test you need to take the written knowledge exam to check your knowledge of traffic laws.
+There will be thirty multiple-choice questions, and you must answer at least 25 correct answers to pass the test.
 If you fail the exam, you can wait one day and retake it.
-After this, you have to go for the vision test and have to pay an additional fee to purchase the learner’s license card.
+After this, you must go for the vision test and pay an additional fee to purchase the learner’s license card.

-So many applicants fail in the written knowledge test because they do not go through the driver’s manual book.
-To pass the exam with the least score you have to read the book thoroughly and take practice tests too.
-Let’s find out more information on this exam and how you can pass the test easily.
+So many applicants fail the written knowledge test because they do not go through the driver’s manual book.
+To pass the exam with the least score, you must read the book thoroughly and take practice tests.
+Let’s learn more about this exam and how you can pass the test easily.

 How to apply for the Alberta driving test?